okeeffed/dennisokeeffe-blog/content/blog/2020-07-09-hello-github-actions.md

 ---
-title: Your First GitHub Action with Docker
+title: Docker + GitHub Actions = Your Next Productivity Superpower
 date: "2020-07-09"
 description: Run through the basics to get your first Docker GitHub Action up and running
 ---